 An Interview With Director Lucia Senesi

 Director Lucia Senesi’s recent film ‘Avanti’ premiered at the Rome Independent Film Festival, where the film received rave reviews and kept audiences glued to the screen.
-Next up Lucia, will be working on a documentary about Art and Politics in the US.
+Next up Lucia Senesi will be working on a documentary about Art and Politics in the US.
 We can’t wait to check out her latest work which will no doubt be less than amazing.
-We recently caught up with her to find out a little more about her background, who inspired her and what projects she has coming up.
+We recently caught up with her to find out a little more about her background, who inspired her, and what projects she has coming up.
 Here is what she had to share:

 Q. Please introduce yourself to the readers and how and when did you first get into directing?